goodrain/rainbond-docs/v3.7/operation-manual/storage/GlusterFS/install.md

 mkdir  -p /data/glusterfs

 # 创建一个卷
-gluster volume create data replica 2 server1:/data/ glusterfs server2:/data/glusterfs
+gluster volume create data replica 2 server1:/data/glusterfs server2:/data/glusterfs

 Replica 2 volumes are prone to split-brain.
 Use Arbiter or Replica 3 to avoid this.
 See: http://docs.gluster.org/en/latest/Administrator%20Guide/Split%20brain%20and%20ways%20to%20deal%20with%20it/.
 Do you still want to continue?